 Jefferson County is unique!
-In 2009, we had more customer-owned renewable energy systems per capita than any other county (according to WA State Dept. of Revenue).
-The numbers have continued to expand to over 350 as of 2019, which presents some unique challenges.
+According to the WA State Dept. of Revenue, we have more customer-owned renewable energy systems per capita than most other counties.
 The PUD has separate connection agreements with each renewable energy generator to ensure the safety and reliability of power.

 How Net Metering Works